 Note: Surgical assisting technology is an advanced one-year certificate.
 Candidates must possess specific credentials and previous work experience to apply to this program.

-Surgical Assistants are highly skilled, credentialed surgical health professionals who work under the direction of a surgeon to help carry out a safe operation with optimal patient results.
-Surgical Assistants are trained in surgery and undergo rigorous credentialing to practice in that role.
+Surgical assistants are highly skilled, credentialed surgical health professionals who work under the direction of a surgeon to help carry out a safe operation with optimal patient results.
+They are trained in surgery and undergo rigorous credentialing to practice in that role.

 - Determine specific equipment needed for procedure

 - Review surgical permit to confirm procedure and special needs

 - Assist in preparation of the patient for surgery

 - Controlling bleeding (hemostasis)

 - Completing the operation and reconnecting external tissue (closing)